spacecode-library/reactlyve-front/README.md

 };
 ```

-After authentication the backend sets an **HTTP-only** `token` cookie with
+After authentication the backend sets an **HTTP-only** `token` cookie with the
-`SameSite=Lax`.
-The cookie is automatically sent with `fetch`/`axios`
+`Secure` flag and `SameSite=Strict`.
+The cookie is automatically sent with
-requests when `withCredentials` or `credentials: 'include'` is enabled and is
+`fetch`/`axios` requests when `withCredentials` or `credentials: 'include'` is
-not accessible to client JavaScript.
-Use the `/auth/logout` endpoint to clear
+enabled and is not accessible to client JavaScript.
+Use the `/auth/logout`
-this session cookie when signing out.
+endpoint to clear this session cookie when signing out.

 ### Media Handling